 Boosts Mental Health

 Many studies have shown that spending time outside in natural environments can positively impact us and bring us many mental health benefits.
 By completing regular exercise in the fresh air, we can think more clearly and put issues into perspective.
 We’re also less likely to get distracted by our phones, giving our minds the proper time to refresh and reset.
 The sunlight can also provide a boost to our mood too as it helps us to release a hormone called ‘serotonin’ which can improve our mood and how we feel.

 Lowers Blood Pressure

 A surprising benefit of exercising outside in a green space is that it can help to lower your blood pressure and stress levels.
 This in turn can make the exercise we are doing feel less strenuous on our body, allowing us to complete our outdoor workouts for longer.

 One advantage of lockdown was that it allowed people to save on some of their expenses, including their gym memberships.
 As exercising outdoors is completely free of charge, this is a great way of keeping your saving habits going.
 With the savings you’ll make from not paying a gym membership you could use to invest in some garden gym equipment.

 Often gyms don’t allow you to bring a guest along with you without paying a fee, which can mean that you find yourself working out alone.
 But when you exercise outdoors you are free to bring along your family and friends which can help make your routines more fun and enjoyable.
 If you follow a plan along with a friend, you are also more likely to stick it as you’re committing to each other as well as your own fitness.

 So there you have it, those were just a few of the many benefits there are to exercising outdoors.
-Whether you’re taking a walk through a park or following a yoga lesson in the garden, there are many ways to enjoy exercise outside in natural environments.
+Whether you’re taking a walk or running through a park or following a yoga lesson in the garden, there are many ways to enjoy exercise outside in natural environments.